 If you’re getting out of your comfort zone, keep in mind that medical facilities in Fiji are not up to the same standard as in Australia.
-Travellers should take particular care when visiting the more remote island in Fiji, where emergency facilities are limited to the basic health-care offered by resorts.
+Travellers should take particular care when visiting the more remote islands in Fiji, where emergency facilities are limited to the basic healthcare offered by resorts.

 In serious cases, emergency repatriation to Australia may be required, which is extremely expensive for uninsured travellers.
 Some of our highest claims have resulted from emergency repatriation by air ambulance.